dstibrany/swim-java/README.md

             .build(node3Port, simulationQueues);
     List<SimulationNode> nodes = Arrays.asList(node1, node2, node3);

-    // C
+    // Creates a 3 node simulation that runs the protocol 30 times for each node.
     Simulation simulation = new Simulation(nodes, maxRounds);

     simulation.run();

-    // D
-    for (SimulationNode node : nodes) {
+    // The simulation ends by ensuring that each member has a complete copy of the list, in spite of the "network jitter" that we introduced. for (SimulationNode node : nodes) {
         assertEquals(nodes.size(), node.getMemberList().size());
     }
 }
 ```

-A - A 5% chance that the emulated network will drop a message is added, allowing us to test the robustness of the protocol.

-B - The nodes join the cluster on rounds 1, 3 and 8 respectively.

-C - Creates a 3 node simulation that runs the protocol 30 times for each node.

-D - The simulation ends by ensuring that each member has a complete copy of the list, in spite of the "network jitter" that we introduced.

 ## Building